St. Louis Car Accident Lawyer

 Car Crash Injuries Are Dire

-In Illinois, you’ll have the chance to sue if another party has injured you or left you with the bill for something they did.
+In Missouri, you’ll have the chance to sue if another party has injured you or left you with the bill for something they did.
 Unfortunately, car wrecks can be more expensive and more painful than some other accidents.

 Keep in mind that when you’re in a car, you’re surrounded by metal and moving at high speeds.
 Even the impact of a low-speed crash can leave you with injuries that won’t go away easily.
 Even the airbag, while life-saving, can cause serious eye or chest injuries and pain.